kalebhorlick/LMR_data_files/README.md

 169 ice core data files as of 1:16pm 2/18/15, all_173, PAGES 2K S1, and NCDC archive list.

 Correspondence with Dave A. {and Hakim}, GitHub is a viable option for the housing of our files.
 Tree rings still in limbo as of 10:57 MST on 2/17/15.

+~100 corals as of 3/25/15, Tree ring files to come